Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Experiments

-\cref{fig:mr_rs_db} shows the smooth control of DB-MPA to generate images aligned with $r(w)$ for any $w \in [0,1]$.
-We chose RS as the baseline comparison here due to the high inference cost of other baselines.
-DB-MPA generates images better aligned with both $r_1$ and $r_{2}$, especially for $w \in [0.4, 0.8]$.
-In \cref{fig:3model}, we give examples where SDv1.5 fails to generate some objects (clock) or has incorrect placement (backpack with human). \textit{Here also, DB-MPA generates images better in quality than the baseline and comparable to that of MORL}.
-Additional experiment results are given in \cref{app:db-mpa-results}.
+\cref{fig:mr_rs_db} illustrates the smooth control of DB-MPA in generating images aligned with $r(w)$ for any $w \in [0,1]$.
+We use RS as the primary baseline due to the high inference cost of other methods.
+DB-MPA consistently produces images better aligned with both $r_1$ and $r_2$, particularly for $w \in [0.4, 0.8]$.
+Additional results in \cref{app:visual_MPA} and \cref{smooth} further confirm that DB-MPA generates images of higher quality than the baseline and comparable to those from MORL.

-We have considered three reward functions simultaneously $(m=3)$ by selecting $r_{3}$ as PickScore \citep{kirstain2023pick}, which measures the human preference.
-The results are given in \cref{app:db-mpa-results}.
+We further examine a challenging case of conflicting rewards by introducing the \textit{JPEG compressibility} reward, which favors smooth, low-detail images and directly opposes the VILA aesthetic reward that emphasizes fine-grained visual quality.
+As shown in \cref{app:jpeg_vila}, DB-MPA maintains superior performance even under this adversarial setting.
+We also extend our study to the three-reward case ($m=3$) by incorporating \textit{PickScore} \citep{kirstain2023pick}, which measures human preference alignment.
+The corresponding results, provided in \cref{app:3_rewards}, validate the generalizability of our method to multi-reward settings while consistently achieving superior performance.